Which OpenVPN clients to use and how to install them

 Choosing an OpenVPN client

-The OpenVPN clients we recommend at Stackscale are: the open source OpenVPN client for Windows, the open source TunnelBlick solution for Mac OS and, for Linux, an OpenVPN package that can be easily installed.
+The OpenVPN clients we recommend at Stackscale are: an easy to install OpenVPN package for Linux, the open source OpenVPN client for Windows and the open source TunnelBlick solution for Mac OS.
+OpenVPN is a widespread open source Virtual Private Network solution which offers numerous security possibilities.

 How to install OpenVPN on Linux

-You can install the OpenVPN client on Linux following one of the following options, depending on the Linux operating system installed.
+You can install the OpenVPN client on Linux using one of the following options, depending on the Linux operating system installed.
+OpenVPN 2.5 is the latest supported version as of June 2023.

 Installing the OpenVPN client on CentOS or RedHat